Marcello Trotta: Sassuolo

 On 20 January 2016, Trotta was signed by Serie A club Sassuolo.

 On 31 August 2016, Trotta and Diego Falcinelli were signed by F.C.
 Crotone in a temporary deal.

 Frosinone

 On 25 January 2019, Trotta signed with Frosinone.

 Loan to Ascoli

-On 27 January 2020 he joined Ascoli on loan with an option to buy.
+On 27 January 2020, he joined Ascoli on loan with an option to buy.

 Loan to Famalicão

 On 5 October 2020, he was loaned to Portuguese club Famalicão with an option to buy.

 Loan to Cosenza

-On 23 January 2021 he moved on a new loan to Serie B club Cosenza.
+On 23 January 2021, he moved on a new loan to Serie B club Cosenza.

 Triestina

 On 31 August 2021, he signed with Triestina in Serie C.

 Return to Avellino

 On 2 September 2022, Trotta returned to Avellino on a two-year contract.
+On 31 August 2023, his contract with Avellino was terminated by mutual consent.

 International career

 Trotta has represented Italy from U16 through to U21 level. level.
 He made his only appearance for the U18s in a friendly versus Belarus U17 on 26 May 2010.
 He replaced Alberto Libertazzi after 49 minutes and scored Italy's second goal in a 2–0 win.

 His only appearance for the U19s came before his U18 debut, in a 1–1 draw with Germany on 17 March 2010.
 He played for the final 9 minutes after replacing Mattia Destro.
 Trotta's solitary U20 cap came in a 3–1 victory over Denmark on 18 April 2012, where he was taken off at half time.

 Trotta received his first call up to the U21 squad for a friendly against Italy B on 17 December 2013.
 He played and scored in the 3–0 win, though it was an unsanctioned international match and he didn't win a cap.
 He was called up to the U21 squad in January 2014 for an unsanctioned three-way friendly tournament and training camp in Florence between the Italy U21, U20 and U19 squads.
 Trotta made his official debut for the U21s in a 2015 European U21 Championship qualifier against Northern Ireland on 5 March 2014.
 He scored the second goal in a 2–0 victory.
 Trotta was called up to another training camp in Florence in late April 2014 and scored two goals in a 2–0 training ground win over Fiorentina Primavera on 29 April.
 On 1 June, Trotta received another call into the U21 squad in advance of a friendly versus Montenegro on 4 June.
 Coming on as a 28th-minute substitute for Domenico Berardi, Trotta scored the fourth goal in a 4–0 victory.